ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    - Select a **Owner** and provide **openshiftapp** as the repository name
    - Leave the checkboxes checked and Click **Create Integration**
 1. Click on **Git** tile under CODE to open your Git repository in a browser.
 Copy the link to a clipboard for future reference.
-1. Copy the SSH key(e.g., id_rsa.pub) by running the below command on a terminal
+1. Copy the SSH public key(e.g., id_rsa.pub) by running the below command on a terminal
     ```sh
      pbcopy < ~/.ssh/id_rsa.pub
     ```